Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Congestion Reduction in Ride-share Networks

-In this section, we model the competition within New York City's ride-share drivers as a MDP congestion game, and apply Algorithm~\ref{alg:dualAscent} to demonstrate how ride-share companies can implicitly enforce desired design constraints with tolls.
+In this section, we model competition among NYC's ride-share drivers as a MDP congestion game and apply Algorithm~\ref{alg:dualAscent} to demonstrate how ride-share companies can implicitly enforce constraints by utilizing tolls.\footnote{Code for the Manhattan ride-share MDP congestion game is available at \href{http://github.com/lisarah/manhattan_MDP_queue_game}{github.com/lisarah/manhattan\_MDP\_queue\_game}.} Since origin-destination-specific trip data for ride-share companies are not publicly available, we use the rider demand distribution provided by the NYC TLC as a proxy for Uber's rider demand distribution.
+In~\cite{taxi_frequency}, the overall rider demand for TLC is estimated to be about $40\%$ of the rider demand for Uber.